To love is to be there

 So, the first and most important condition of love is to be present.
 And Thay continued: ‘When we practice mindful walking and mindful breathing we come home in every breath and every step.
 That is the practice of cultivating our presence.
 That is the practice so that we can truly love.
 With each breath, with each step you can come home.’

 The evening breeze was fresh that night.
 It resembled Thay’s words in a perfect way: ‘You don’t have to make any effort to breathe in.’
-The art of living awake is simple and effortless: you just have to be present.
+The art of living awake is simple and effortless: you just have to breathe and be present.

 Only then you can touch life deeply, only then love is possible.